Orzhiang/Coursera-Getting-and-Cleaning-Data/README.md

 The code should have a file run_analysis.R in the main directory that can be run as long as the Samsung data is in the working directory.

-Before running the R script, please replace the directory in setwd to the working directory.
+Before running the R script, please replace the directory in function **setwd** to the working directory.

 The scripts perform the following steps:-